 Based on his findings, CIB2 is no longer considered an Usher-causing gene, and parents of these deaf children are no longer being told that their child would also develop a form of blindness called retinitis pigmentosa.

 “These findings have transformed the clinical care patients with CIB2 mutations receive,” Booth says.
 “It truly exemplifies personalized medicine at its best—patient care steered by their genetics.”

 This important discovery was a highlight of Booth’s dissertation research.

 The Graduate College awarded Booth, who earned his doctorate in 2017, with the 2019 Rex Montgomery Dissertation Prize for his dissertation, “Unraveling the Hidden Complexities of Genetic Hearing Loss.”
 The dissertation prize is named after Rex Montgomery, a longtime professor of biochemistry and associate dean for academic affairs in the Carver College of Medicine from 1974-1995.

-As a recipient of the Montgomery Dissertation Prize, Booth was nominated by the Graduate College for the CGS/University Microfilms International Distinguished Dissertation Award.
+As a recipient of the Montgomery Dissertation Prize, Booth was nominated by the Graduate College for the CGS/ProQuest Distinguished Dissertation Award.
 Booth was a rare honorable-mention, runner-up selection among the finalists for the prestigious national award.
 Iowa now has 15 finalists in this national competition.